-The next call you take could be your last in this terrifying #1 New York Times bestseller by Stephen King—now a major motion picture starring Samuel L. Jackson and John Cusack.
+The next call you take could be your last in this terrifying #1 New York Times bestseller by master storyteller Stephen King!

 Campbell Scott directed the film Off The Map, and received the best actor award from the National Board of Review for his performance in Roger Dodger.
 His other films include The Secret Lives of Dentists, The Dying Gaul, Mrs. Parker and the Vicious Circle and Big Night, which he also co-directed.

 Publisher: Simon & Schuster Audio (January 24, 2006)